Eggs, the perfect partner for a sustainable diet

 Eggs are also an exceptional tool for social and sustainable development, as seen through the work of many charities.
 They have unique characteristics that makes implementing egg production a practical, cost-effective solution in developing countries.
 Large philanthropic organisations, such as the Gates Foundation and Children’s Investment Fund Foundation (CIFF), have both granted funds to increase consumption of eggs to improve maternal and child nutrition in low- and middle-income countries.

-In 2018, the World Egg Organisation (WEO) identified six of the UN SDG’s where the egg industry is already making a significant impact: achieving zero hunger, good health and wellbeing, quality education, responsible consumption and production, climate action and partnerships.
+The World Egg Organisation (WEO) have identified seven of the UN SDG’s where the egg industry is already making a significant impact: achieving zero hunger, good health and wellbeing, quality education, decent work and economic growth, responsible consumption and production, climate action and partnerships.
 The industry is continuing to strive towards meeting its commitments and is proud to have been the first global agricultural commodity to adopt the Consumer Good’s Forum’s resolution on eradicating forced labour.

 The variety of essential nutrients within the egg can be unrivaled by very few foods.
 Eggs provide essential vitamins and minerals, as well as offering the highest quality protein.
 Coupled with their low environmental impact, eggs are the perfect partner for affordable, healthy, and sustainable diets today – as we look to the future.